Kingsmill massacre: Reactions and aftermath

 The massacre was condemned by the British and Irish governments, the main political parties and Catholic and Protestant church leaders.
-Merlyn Rees, the British Secretary of State for Northern Ireland, condemned the massacre and forecast that the violence would escalate, saying "This is the way it will go on unless someone in their right senses stops it, it will go on".
+Merlyn Rees, the British Secretary of State for Northern Ireland, condemned the massacre and forecasted that the violence would escalate, saying "This is the way it will go on unless someone in their right senses stops it, it will go on".

 The British government immediately declared County Armagh a "Special Emergency Area" and deployed hundreds of extra troops and police in the area.
 A battalion of the Ulster Defence Regiment (UDR) was called out and the Spearhead Battalion was sent into the area.
 Two days after the massacre, the British Prime Minister Harold Wilson announced that the Special Air Service (SAS) was being sent into South Armagh.
-This was the first time that SAS operations in Northern Ireland was officially acknowledged.
+This was the first time that SAS operations in Northern Ireland were officially acknowledged.
 It is believed that some SAS personnel had already been in Northern Ireland for a few years.
 Units and personnel under SAS control are alleged to have been involved in loyalist attacks.

 The Kingsmill massacre was the last in the series of sectarian killings in South Armagh during the mid-1970s.
-According to Willie Frazer of FAIR, this was as a result of deal between the local UVF and IRA groups.
+According to Willie Frazer of FAIR, this was a result of a deal between the local UVF and IRA groups.